 Why not, right?

-Like most kids, Joshua enjoys telling stories.
+Like other kids his age, Joshua enjoys telling stories.
 He plays Minecraft and Lego Star Wars on the XBox.
 He watches cartoons.
 He and his younger sister, Sadie Painter, get along well and like to do stuff outside together.
 And boy, do they love Legos.

 The only thing separating Joshua from other kids is Down Syndrome.
-But that just means communicating with him is a little harder, and he has a tough time learning things instinctively.
-He has every ability to learn what other kids can, and he’s healthy.
+That just means communicating with him is a little harder, and he has a tough time learning things instinctively.
+But he has every ability to learn what other kids can, and he’s healthy.